 Haun’s also a 31-time Gospel Music Association/Dove Award winner and three-time BMI Music Award Winner.
 Like many of the albums he’s produced, he co-wrote most of the songs, including the title track, on this latest award-nominated collection.

-Mansfield, who records in Nashville as well as in a customized Murfreesboro studio, also helped engineer Little Big Town’s “Breaker” album nominee.
+Mansfield, who records in Nashville as well as in a customized Murfreesboro studio, works often with fellow alumnus Hall and also helped engineer Little Big Town’s “Breaker” album nominee.

-He works often with Hall and was a member of a nationally recognized audio team during his senior year at MTSU that earned the university its second consecutive grand-prize win in Shure Incorporated’s U.S. “Fantastic Scholastic Recording Competition.”
+He was a member of a nationally recognized audio team during his senior year at MTSU that earned the university its second consecutive grand-prize win in Shure Incorporated’s U.S. “Fantastic Scholastic Recording Competition.”

 MTSU alumni, former or current students, and faculty from across the university have been a part of more than 40 Grammy Award nominations in the last decade.
 Seven have won Grammys so far, including four repeat recipients, in categories from classical to gospel to bluegrass.